ic-lab-duth/NoCpad/examples/README.md

 2 Master-2 Slave 64bit AXI interconnect with a single 2-D mesh with separate Virtual Channels for Requests and Responses to avoid deadlocks.
 The ordering scheme is that of multiple destinations.

-## Networks-on-Chip with ACE-4 coherent interfaces
+## Cache-coherent Networks-on-Chip with ACE-4 and ACE4-lite interfaces

 `examples/nocpad_ACE-lite_2m-2mlite-2s_1stage/ic_top.h`
 2 ACE Master,2 ACE-Lite Master and 2 Slave 64bit AXI interconnect with a single HOME node for coherency management.
 ACE Masters maintain cached data and are getting snooped in case of coherent transactions, whereas ACE-lite masters only participate to access data without an internal cache thus there is no need to get snooped.
 The internal NoC uses separate 1stage Networks for traffic isolation(e.g. requests, responses, snoops requests) to avoid deadlocks.
 The Read, Write and Snoop data channels are sized according to the chosen configuration parameter for the cache line width.